 The Home Office is allowing those directly affected by the fire to be granted temporary leave on an exceptional basis for 12 months with full access to support.

-Those who consider they are eligible for the scheme can speak face-to-face to our specialist Home Office team at the The Curve, No 10 Bard Road, Nottingdale, West London, W10 6TP from 10am to 8pm.
+Those who consider they are eligible for the scheme can speak face-to-face to our specialist Home Office team at the Community Assistance Centre, No 10 Bard Road, Nottingdale, West London, W10 6TP from 10am to 8pm.
 You are welcome to bring someone with you to the centre to help you.

 The Home Office will not charge people who need to replace documentation that has been lost in the fire at Grenfell Tower.